c2mon/c2mon/docs/docs/user-guide/client-api/configuration-api.md

+---
+layout:   post
-# Configuration API
+title:    Configuration API

-Learn how to configure the different entities in C2MON
+Summary:  Learn how to configure the different entities in C2MON
 ---

 C2MON centrally manages the configuration of data acquisition (DAQ) processes.